 Fisher Phillips Elects New Partners

-ATLANTA, GA (January 4, 2016) – Fisher Phillips announced that three attorneys have been elected to partner.
-The new partners are based in three different offices around the country and their promotions were effective January 1, 2016.
+ATLANTA, GA (January 4, 2016) – Fisher Phillips announced that two attorneys have been elected to partner.
+The new partners are based in two different offices around the country and their promotions were effective January 1, 2016.

 Fisher Phillips Chairman and Managing Partner Roger Quillen said: “Our clients already benefit from the superb knowledge, experience and service these new partners bring to their work every day.
 Each has a focus and a commitment that helps clients maneuver through the complex issues involved with workplace legal issues.”